Why are we here?

 Armed Conflict | Endemic/epidemic disease | Healthcare exclusion

-In the rural areas of Ansongo district, MSF arranges referrals from the community to health centres and the hospital.
+In Ansongo district, MSF refers patients to community health centres and transfers severe cases to Gao hospital.

 Between July and December, when nomadic groups migrate, teams ensure they have access to healthcare by training community health workers to diagnose and treat the most common diseases.
 A monitoring and referral system for serious cases is also in place.

 In Kidal, north of Gao, MSF supports six health centres in and around the city in partnership with local authorities.
 Teams provide primary healthcare to the entire population as well as epidemiological surveillance, and refer complicated cases to the referral health centre (CSRef) and Gao hospital.

 In Douentza, MSF supports the CSRef in the management of malnutrition, emergency surgery, hospital admissions for children under 15 years of age and mental health services.
 It also provides referrals to the CSRef, and transfers urgent cases to Mopti city.